 - Remember about the F-pattern of reading.
 Most Internet users perceive information from left to right and from top to bottom.
 Always put important information in the top left corner.

-To increase conversion, a text should be interesting to visitors and nudge them into target actions (newsletter subscription, callback, etc.).
+A text should be interesting to visitors and nudge them into target actions (newsletter subscription, callback, etc.) to increase conversion.

 Some online stores don’t have descriptions on their product pages.
 This gives a competitive edge to other, more scrupulous websites.
-In small 500-1000 word texts, you can always add low competition keywords which are both important for SEO and usability, since users get a chance to learn more about the product.
+You can always add low competition keywords in small 500-1000 word texts, which are important for SEO and usability since users can learn more about the product.

-Talking of content, we just have to tell a few words about images.
-It’s not a secret that high-quality images are a must have for sales.
+Talking of content, we have to say a few words about images.
+First, it’s not a secret that high-quality images are a must-have for sales.

 According to the research by Huff Industrial Marketing, KoMarketing, & BuyerZone, 64% of visitors would like to see contact details on a website.
 Moreover, 44% of users will leave if a page doesn’t have contact info.

-Organize newsletter subscription, to inform customers about new arrivals.
+Organize newsletter subscriptions to inform customers about new arrivals.
 Promotions, bonuses, and discounts also have a positive impact on conversion.
-Additionally, you should display separate blocks with similar or new products.
-Post useful articles related to the subject of a website, as they effectively attract the attention of the target audience.
+Additionally, it would help if you displayed separate blocks with similar or new products.
+Finally, post useful articles related to a website’s subject, as they effectively attract the target audience’s attention.

 Don’t forget about the technical part (load speed, working links, etc.).
-A visually nice but technically not optimized web resource is doomed to a high bounce rate.
+A visually nice but technically not optimized website is doomed to a high bounce rate.